For my reviews of different types of BCD models, please check out these three posts:

 BCDs are all designed with straps that wrap around your torso to hold the jacket in place.
 It may involve a cummerbund styling.
 In addition, there will be straps with buckles to firmly secure the fit.

-How To Effectively Choose The Best Scuba BCD For You
+How To Choose a BCD

 A buoyancy control device, otherwise known as a BCD, jacket or dive vest, is a vital piece if gear used to adjust and calibrate a diver’s buoyancy.
 BCDs are designed to be easily inflated or deflated with a touch button to allow the diver to hover, ascend or descend underwater.
 It also serves as a harness that holds the tank and the attached components that allow you to breathe from it.

-BCDs come in four different styles – jacket, back inflation, hybrid and travel jacket.
+BCDs come in four different styles – jacket, back inflation, hybrid, and travel jacket.

 The jacket or harness style is the most commonly used BCD.
-The entire BCD, including the front, back and sides, is inflatable giving a tight feeling like wearing a big winter jacket.
+The entire BCD, including the front, back, and sides, is inflatable giving a tight feeling like wearing a big winter jacket.
 Jacket BCDs are usually recommended for beginners because they are considered easier to use on the surface and underwater for streamlining and to create good buoyancy for all diving conditions and environments.
 When you inflate this type of BCD the front and back will fill up with air engulfing your body.
 This style also provides the most control in the easiest manner during your dive.

 Sizing and Fit BCDs are often available in men’s and women’s models.
-Due to differences in anatomy the location of the chest straps need to be rearranged.
+Due to differences in anatomy the location of the chest straps needs to be rearranged.
 BCDs for each gender should feel snug when inflated and not be too loose.
 A poorly fitting BCD can prevent streamlining and potentially create drag.
-You must have the ability to tighten and loosen straps and buckles when fully inflated on the surface and comfortably be able to breath.
+You must have the ability to tighten and loosen straps and buckles when fully inflated on the surface and comfortably be able to breathe.

-Integrated Weights Some buoyancy compensators are designed with weight integration so that use of a weight belt may not be necessary.
+Integrated Weights Some buoyancy compensators are designed with weight integration so that the use of a weight belt may not be necessary.
 If a drysuit or wetsuit is used, an integrated weight system may not be sufficient.
 Thus, divers are advised still to get a weight belt.
 Weight integrated BCDs are more comfortable than using a standard BCD with a weight belt and can help lessen stress or bruising to the hips particularly for females doing warm water diving.
 Divers should be well aware of how to ditch integrated weights in an emergency.

 Lift Requirements Every BCD has a lift capacity based on how much it will be able to hold when it is inflated to capacity on the surface.
 Divers should learn early in training to correctly manage weight during the dive, that is to be correctly weighted and not overweighted.
 Divers should not use a BCD to compensate for improper weighting.
 It is necessary to discover how much lift is needed.
 The answer depends on factors such as how cold the water is and the thickness of the wetsuit.
 A thicker wetsuit is more buoyant, so a higher lift capacity is required from the BCD.
 In warmer water, less lift capacity is needed as less thermal protection is used.